Why Your Azalea is Dying and How to Revive it

 Azaleas grow best when they are planted in well draining soil.
 Well draining soil will be moist, but will drain easily and will not become wet or too soggy.

-The reason azaleas like well draining soil is because they are susceptible to root rot and do not like having “wet feet”.
+The reason azaleas like well-draining soil is because they are susceptible to root rot and do not like having “wet feet”.
 Root rot on azaleas will kill the plant from the roots up.
 Unfortunately, if your azalea has root rot, it may be too late to save it.
 But you can prevent it from happening.

 How to Fix

-Get a soil test: Check the pH of your soil either by getting a soil test done, or by getting a pH reader from a garden center.
+Check the pH of your soil either by getting a soil test done, or by getting a pH reader from a garden center.

-Amend your soil: If your soil is too alkaline, you can acidify it by adding a soil acidifier such as garden sulfur.
+If your soil is too alkaline, you can acidify it by adding a soil acidifier such as garden sulfur.
 You can also mulch using pine needles, this can help to acidify your soil as well.

 If your soil is too heavy or too sandy, add compost to alter the composition of your soil.
 This will allow water to flow more freely without drying out too quickly.